 Dierama pendulum was first collected by Carl Peter Thunberg, in 1772.
 It is endemic to the Eastern Cape, South Africa.
 The name Dierama is Greek for funnel and describes the flower shape, and pendulum is Latin for hanging suspended.

 Dierama pendulum likes a sunny position with space to look at its best.
 The plant should be moved as little as possible as it takes a long time to re-establish and so delays flowering.
 Propagation is either by seed, or division of the corms.
 Updated 17/9/2018

-Dieffenbachia is native to the New World Tropics and was named by Heinrich Wilhelm Schott, the Director of the Botanical Gardens in Vienna, to honour his head gardener, Joseph Dieffenbachia (1796–1863).
+Dieffenbachia is native to the New World tropical areas of North and South America.
+It was named by Heinrich Wilhelm Schott, the Director of the Botanical Gardens in Vienna, to honour his head gardener Joseph Dieffenbachia (1796–1863).
 Brazilians regard the Dieffenbachia with much respect as it ‘wards off the evil eye’.
-Dieffenbachia has extremely toxic sap and if eaten it may cause great pain, making the mouth and tongue swell so much that it may even inhibit speech – hence the name ‘Dumb cane’.
-The effects is seldom life-threatening.
+The sap is extremely toxic and may cause very painful swelling of the mouth and tongue which may even inhibit speech – hence the popular name Dumb cane.

 Dieffenbachia Exotica alba

 Dischidia, is a genus consisting of some 80 species of trailing, twining or climbing, succulent epiphytes, found throughout the tropics.
 They are best grown in dappled shade and are drought tolerant.